Skip to main content

 Risk priority number - 9 | Probability - 3 | Impact - 3

 The only storage media ARCHE relies upon is a dedicated institutional network storage (in a redundant RAID-6 setup).
 These are closely monitored and replaced in case of failure.
-Backups to a dislocated storage maintained by an external partner ensure that data is preserved even in a disaster event. .
+Backups are stored on a separate storage system replicated in two physical locations ensuring recovery even in case of a disaster event.

 Risk priority number - 5 | Probability - 1 | Impact - 5